Cankerworm Diagnostic Guide

 Soil Application using Lepitect

-Dosage: 0.2 oz/inch DBH Timing: Apply two weeks prior to anticipated outbreak Re-Treatment: A second application 30 days later will provide additional control if larvae are still feeding.Lepitect$59.20
+Dosage: 0.2 oz/in DBH Timing: Apply two weeks prior to anticipated outbreak Re-Treatment: A second application 30 days later will provide additional control if larvae are still feeding.Lepitect$59.20

 Tree Injection using Lepitect Infusible